 Enter the amount of depreciation expense for the vehicle.
 Federal vehicle depreciation limits do not apply for PA personal income tax purposes.
-In addition, PA Section 179 expense is limited to \$25,000 per return.
+In addition, PA follows the amount allowable by the IRC Section 179.
 You must include a statement showing the description of the vehicle, date acquired, cost or other basis, depreciation method, Section 179 expense (if taken), accumulated depreciation previously taken, and the depreciation expense for the year.
 Do not report the depreciation expense for vehicles in Section VII.
-Refer to Informational Notice Personal Income Tax 2012-05 - IRC Section 179 Expense Deductions for additional information.
+Refer to Personal Income Tax Bulletin 2023-02 - IRC Section 179 Expense Deductions for additional information.